AmanDhillonCS/Hand_Tracking/README.md

 ## For Users
 * You will need an active camera connected to pc or a webcam.
 * Ideal to run this program in PyCharm
+* Note: Users will need Python 3.9 to 3.7 as MediaPipe does not support